billylkc/blog/content/posts/model-hosting.md

 ### Heuristic Approach {#heuristic-approach}

 As opposed to other keyword extraction algorithms like tf-idf, one of the strong selling points of YAKE is its ability to extract keywords within a **single document**.
-It can be easily applied to single paragragh or document, without the existence of a corpus, dictionary or any external collections.
+It can be easily applied to single paragraph or document, without the existence of a corpus, dictionary or other external collections.

 Here are some components of the method outlined in the paper.